nitin-pandey-27/ai-assisted-devops/day-4/README.md

 # AI Assisted Shell Scripting

 - No additional notes is required.
 Everything is covered as part of the video.
+- Use the self hosted LLM model to write the script
+- That is AI Assisted Shell Scripting
+- The shell commands changes rarely hence there is no way LLM Model will provide an outdated commands
+- Prompt Engineering is Important
+    - make sure latest commands
+    - make sure latest OS
+    - make sure secured shell scripts

+  - AI Pair Programming - Write your code with AI to avoid mistakes.
+Like writing the code along with a senior watching your code.

+  - Visual Studio Code --> Install Github Copilot Extension (AI Pair Programming  and AI Chat features )

+  - Select some piece of line and right click to select explain from copilot

+  - OTHER AI TOOLS similar to Github Copilot

+  - cursor AI tools - AI Code Editor

 # Deepseek AI with CHATBOX.AppImage